aspose-note/Aspose.Note-Reference-Tutorials/note/english/_index.md

 - **Create tables onenote:** Insert `Table` objects to organise data in rows and columns.
 - **Manage onenote tags:** Apply tags like “Important”, “Question”, or custom tags to highlight key sections.
 - **Outlook task integration onenote:** Convert tagged items into Outlook tasks for follow‑up.

+## Common Issues and Solutions
+- **Large PDFs cause high memory usage:** Process the PDF one page at a time and dispose of each page object before moving to the next.
+- **Password‑protected PDFs fail to load:** Supply the PDF password when opening the stream; Aspose.Note will decrypt it automatically.
+- **Imported images appear blurry:** Ensure you set a high DPI when rendering PDF pages to images before import.
+- **Hyperlinks not clickable after import:** Verify that the `Url` property of the `Hyperlink` object includes the full protocol (e.g., `https://`).

 ## Aspose.Note for .NET Tutorials
 {{% alert color="primary" %}}